 Usually, the initial meeting involves the person interested in the group (who I’m going to call the seeker here) and one or two people from the group.
 It’s usually one or two people from the group because more people can feel a bit overwhelming to the seeker.

 Normally, these are people with leadership roles or extensive experience in the group – the high priestess, the high priest, senior members, etc. If the group has someone who is specifically focused on teaching new members what they need to know as part of the group, that person will often be part of it.

 Good locations for the initial meeting don’t have too much background noise, but are in a public location with other people nearby, but not easily able to overhear.
 A coffee shop, mall food court, or inexpensive restaurant are all common choices.

-I suggest two coffee shops near where I live, so people can get a sense for how long it will take for them to get to group events at my home.
+I suggest one of two coffee shops near where I live, so people can get a sense for how long it will take for them to get to group events at my home.
 Both shops are a little more than half a mile away, and on the same bus line that runs closest to my apartment.

 Why meet in public?

 There are lots of good reasons for the first meeting to be in public.